 1815- 1830: Restoring the House of Kings

 Napoléon Ist saved the old castle of François Ist from ruin and propelled it into the ranks of the most splendid residences in Europe.
-After Waterloo and the return to the throne by Louis XVI’s brother Louis XVIII, the monarch was able to acknowledge the extent of renovation work that had been undertaken by ‘The Usurper’. “ in our absence, noted Louis XVIII, we had a good caretaker “.
+After Waterloo and the return to the throne by Louis XVIII (Louis XVI’s younger brother), the monarch was able to acknowledge the extent of renovation work that had been undertaken by ‘The Usurper’. “ in our absence, noted Louis XVIII, we had a good caretaker “.
 After ten years of revolution and 16 years of Napoleonic power, Fontainebleau had become the living embodiment of the restored monarchy.

 The Château de Fontainebleau revived its prestigious hunting past as the site of brief but frequent hunting trips by the princes of the House of France.
 Even though the name Napoléon Ist was wiped from its annals, the works of Louis XVIII nevertheless remained faithful those carried out during the Premier Empire.
 Napoleon’s throne room remained in place under Louis XVIII and the Usurper’s bedroom became the ‘grand bedroom of the king’.
 The small drawing room and the side table, where in 1814 “ Bonaparte signed his false abdication “ (Charles Rémard), continued to be put on display like a trophy.